stephentyrone/swift-numerics/Sources/ComplexModule/Norms.md

 First we compute `lengthSquared`, which is just `x*x + y*y`.
 If this is a normal number (meaning that no overflow or underflow has occured), we can safely return its square root.
 Otherwise, we redo the computation using the `hypot` function, which takes care to avoid overflow or underflow.

-## lengthSquared
-Sometimes you want to work with the Euclidean norm, but you know that your data is well-scaled